 Sister Olive Haynes – Australian Army Nursing Service

-Great-grandson, Michael Bennett, tells the incredible story of his great grand-father, John Monash, who was born in 1865 to Prussian-Jewish parents in Melbourne.
-He worked as a civil engineer before the outbreak of war and was appointed commander of the Second Convoy that departed Albany in late-1914.
+Great-grandson, Michael Bennett, tells the incredible story of his great grand-father John Monash who worked as a civil engineer before the outbreak of war.
+Monash was appointed commander of the Second Convoy that departed Albany in late-1914 for Egypt.

-Monash commanded the 4th Infantry Brigade at Gallipoli and in 1916 was given command of the 3rd Australian Division.
-In 1918 John Monash was promoted to Lieutenant General and Commander of the Australian Corps.
-His military reputation reached new heights with the success of the Battle of Le Hamel followed by a succession of victories that culminated in the breaking of the Hindenburg Line and Armistice.
-In August 1918 John Monash was knighted in the field by King George V – the first time in 200 years that a British monarch had honoured a commander in such a way.
+In 1918 Monash was promoted to Commander of the Australian Corps.
+His military reputation reached new heights with the success of the Battle of Hamel followed by a succession of Australian victories that culminated in the Armistice.

-Cecil Malthus – 12th (Nelson) Company, Canterbury Infantry Battalion, NZEF
+Cecil Malthus – 12th (Nelson) Co., Canterbury Infantry Battalion, NZEF

 Great-grandson, Nigel Malthus, remembers his brave grand-father Cecil Malthus who enlisted in the New Zealand Expeditionary Force and departed Albany for the battlefields in late-1914.